Nuestra Señora de Candelaria Parish Church (Mabitac)

-The Nuestra Señora de Candelaria Parish Church informally known as Mabitac Church is a Roman Catholic church located above Calvary or Kalbaryo Hill in Mabitac, Laguna, Philippines.
+The Nuestra Señora de Candelaria Parish Church, informally known as Mabitac Church, is a Roman Catholic church located above Calvary or Kalbaryo Hill in Mabitac, Laguna, Philippines.
+It is under the jurisdiction of the Diocese of San Pablo.
 Its church is known for having a staircase of 126 steps, a panoramic view of the town of Sta.
-Maria and Laguna lake, and the festivity of the Three Kings every January 6, a re-enactment of the Magi's journey.
+Maria and Laguna de Bay, and the festivity of the Three Kings every January 6, a re-enactment of the Magi's journey.